Globe Teleservices Partners with CelcomDigi for Exclusive International SMS Traffic and Firewall Solutions

 SINGAPORE, March 24, 2025 /PRNewswire/ -- Globe Teleservices Pte.
-Ltd. (GTS), a leading global telecom solutions provider, has successfully signed a 3-year exclusivity contract with CelcomDigi, Malaysia's largest mobile network operator (MNO).
-This partnership aims to enhance secure messaging services for CelcomDigi across the globe, ensuring a better experience for all its subscribers.
+Ltd. (GTS), a leading global telecom solutions provider, has secured an exclusive 3-year contract to deploy its advanced A2P SMS firewall solutions for Malaysia's largest mobile network operator, CelcomDigi.
+This partnership partnership will help protect millions of mobile users from fraudulent messages and scams while ensuring a seamless, high-quality messaging experience.

-Leveraging GTS' cutting-edge solutions, CelcomDigi will deliver seamless and direct messaging experiences, protecting its subscribers from sophisticated fraud.
-The collaboration will enable CelcomDigi to maximize the value of its A2P (Application-to-Person) messaging traffic.
+As mobile messaging becomes a critical communication tool for businesses and consumers, the rise of phishing, spam, and SMS fraud poses growing risks.
+GTS' state-of-the-art SMS firewall will provide real-time threat detection and filtering, blocking malicious content before it reaches users.
+By preventing unauthorised traffic and securing message pathways, GTS enables customers to receive only trusted, verified communications from legitimate businesses.

-Ashutosh Agrawal, Group CEO of Globe Teleservices, said, "Our team is excited to collaborate closely with CelcomDigi to unlock new revenue opportunities and drive the future of A2P messaging in Malaysia.
-This deal reinforces our commitment to supporting telecom operators globally with secure and reliable messaging services."
+Ashutosh Agrawal, Group CEO of Globe Teleservices, said, "Our team is excited to collaborate closely with CelcomDigi to drive the future of A2P messaging in Malaysia.
+This contract reinforces our commitment to supporting telecom operators globally with secure and reliable messaging services."

-With its top-notch and secure connectivity solutions, GTS is committed to bridging communication gaps worldwide.
-This vision drives GTS to deliver seamless and reliable support to CelcomDigi, ensuring secure message delivery.

-This partnership reflects GTS' role as a global leader in telecom solutions, underscoring its dedication to providing secure and uninterrupted messaging services across the globe.
+With a strong global presence, GTS continues to drive innovation in telecom security, helping mobile operators safeguard their networks while enhancing customer trust and communication efficiency.

 About Globe Teleservices